vinesmsuic/Depth-Cameras/README.md

 ```

 Specifically, make sure that the ros package `ddynamic_reconfigure` is installed.
-If you haven't install it throught APT:
+If you haven't install it through APT:

 ```shell
 gitclone https://github.com/pal-robotics/ddynamic_reconfigure.git